quest-bih/oddpub/README.md

 ## Publication

-More information on the development and validation of the algorithm can be found in the bioRxiv preprint https://www.biorxiv.org/content/10.1101/2020.05.11.088021v1.
+More information on the development and validation of the algorithm can be found in the publication https://doi.org/10.5334/dsj-2020-042.
 The related training and validation datasets can be found under https://osf.io/yv5rx/.

 ## Installation